 “But in this particular case, the ingredients are right for that house.”

-“They have regular house meetings, and our staff will support them through any concerns,” she says.
+“They have regular house meetings, and our staff will support them through any concerns."

 Dale, Tim, Josh and Paul receive Supported Independent Living (SIL) services in their house, which includes twice-daily visits from a support worker, and sessions with community access workers throughout the week.

-“Support is modelled to meet individual needs and they come up.
+“Support is modelled to meet individual needs as they come up.
 Like many of us, they all have different needs each day,” Andrea says.

-“This could be preparing meals to support residents with medication or personal care.”
+“This could be preparing meals to supporting residents with medication or personal care.”

 A greater sense of independence